hikingout/2023-AdventofCode/README.md

 Prompts: https://adventofcode.com/2023/

 ## Note
-I completed this challenge using Replit and its ai aid, Ghostwriter.
+I completed these challenges using Replit and its ai aid, Ghostwriter.
 The ai is assisting me in my coding and not working on the prompt directly.

 ## Days
 - [X] Day 1 Part 1